wp-plugins/get-post-content-shortcode/readme.txt

 1. Place `[post-content id="SOME OTHER POST ID"]` in your content.

 == Changelog ==

+= 0.3 =
+* I updated the code to temporarily switch to the other post so that shortcodes in the other post will work as expected.

 = 0.2 =
 * I updated the code to use the `get_post_field` function instead of `get_post`.